 https://loupethis.com

-However if the demand for Cartier as an alternative to 'if not Rolex' or 'rather than Rolex' continues to grow does that not already prove its value?
-Rather than competing to do what Rolex does best even better (like Omega) Cartier has focused more intensively on areas where Rolex cannot.
-There are rumors that Cartier's sales and production exceeded 700000 units in 2025.
+However if there is a steadily growing demand for Cartier as an alternative to 'if not Rolex' or 'rather than Rolex' does that not already prove its value?
+Rather than competing to do what Rolex does best better than Rolex (like Omega) Cartier has focused more intensively on areas that Rolex does not cover.
+There are rumors that Cartier's sales and production exceeded 700, 000 units in 2025.

-That is similar to Rolex about 20 years ago.
+That is quite similar to Rolex about 20 years ago.

 David Hwang